Join our Newsletter!

 Lytefire's newsletter is the best way to receive our updates.
 It's once a month.
 To subscribe, leave your name and email

-This is the journey of the people behind Lytefire.
+This is the journey of the pioneers behind Lytefire.

 A caring engineer

-Long time ago, a Canadian engineer named Fraser Symington (1920-2014) decided to work on an energy solution adapted to vulnerable populations who were using wood, charcoal, tires or trash to get heat.
-At that time, the individual solar cookers movement was starting to spread around the world, one cooker at the time with many nice projects but also many limitations.
-Fraser gave himself 3 major constraints for this solar thermal innovation.
+Long time ago, Fraser Symington (1920-2014) decided to work on an energy solution adapted to vulnerable populations who were using wood, charcoal, tires or trash to get heat.
+He gave himself 3 major constraints for this solar thermal innovation.
 It would have to be: 1) as powerful as an open fire (it would later be called a “solar fire”), 2) built with materials available locally and easy to maintain, 3) easy to use and maintain by the users.
-He created many prototypes to prove his concept: Phaeton, Vesta, Apollo, Helios, that many years later led to SOL and Lytefire models, all of them being much more powerful than any individual solar cooker and easier to maintain than any existing community cooking systems.
+He created many prototypes to prove his concept: Phaeton, Vesta, Apollo, Helios, that many years later evolved into SOL and then Lytefire models, all of them being much more powerful than any individual solar cooker and easier to maintain than any existing community cooking systems.

 An adventure of our time

-His grand-son Lorin Symington grew up in the middle of all this solar creativity in Ottawa.
-In the mid-2000’s, following an idea of Mike Sacco, he decided to build one solar concentrator for cacao farmers in Oaxaca, Mexico, along with his long-time friend Eerik Wissenz.
-The idea was to roast the cacao beans with solar thermal energy and check if the result could work for commercialization.
-At that time, Mike was a young journalist inspired by the solar performances and willing to support local communities.
-Soon after this experience, he decided to initiate ChocoSol Traders, back in Canada.
-Eerik was a young philosopher, passionate about maths and social justice.
-Eerik started to see in the solar concentrator a real solution that was worth spreading further in order for the most vulnerable to be able to access a more powerful source of clean energy.
+One day, Fraser’s grand-son, Lorin Symington decided to build one solar concentrator for cacao farmers in Oaxaca, Mexico, along with a long-time friend Eerik Wissenz.
+Soon after this successful experience, ChocoSol Traders was created by Mike Sacco back in Canada.
+Eerik was passionate about maths, philosophy and social justice.
+He started to see in the solar concentrator a real solution that was worth spreading further to the most vulnerable.
 For Lorin and Eerik, this adventurous trip in Mexico became the first of many to support ecology and social justice.

 Willing to help

-In 2007, they met with Eva Cantavenera in Cuba.
+In 2008, they met with Eva Cantavenera in Cuba.
 She had a corporate background in tourism, publishing and art in Paris.
-Concerned with more and more issues related to climate change, she decided to align her life with her values and she embraced a more frugal lifestyle in the countryside while dedicating her time to her passion for gardening and writing fictions about ecology.
-French-Italian born in Morocco, traveling a lot and volunteering, Eva was well aware of the daily difficulties faced by the majority of people on this planet.
-She was willing to help and support actions with positive impact.
-So when she heard about the solar fire, it was obvious to her that this was one piece of the puzzle to end poverty, empower women and reduce side effects of global warming caused by fossil fuels.
-Happily, she progressively joined Eerik and Lorin to do anything they could to spread the solar fire.
-For sure, when the three friends were sipping a mojito in Havana, nobody could have imagined that their discussions were the first seeds of what you can see today.
+Well aware of the daily difficulties faced by the majority of people on this planet, she was willing to help and support actions with positive impact.
+It was obvious to her that this solar concentrator was one piece of the puzzle to reduce poverty, empower women, train the youth and reduce the side effects of global warming caused by fossil fuels.
+Progressively, she joined Eerik and Lorin in their effort to spread the "solar fire".

 A life project?

-At that time, Lorin and Eerik’s mindset was to go with the wind, join alternative projects in Corsica and Mali, or train French NGO’s to integrate the solar fire to some livelihood programs.
-Eerik visited the giant solar oven in Font-Romeu, France, with the hope that the scientists would develop the tech further with him.
-While Lorin was living between Canada and Africa, installing solar cookers, Eva and Eerik were based in France.
-They started to train people to build a smaller, yet powerful, solar system called Batan using 1m² of mirrors only.
-Together, they created a small non-profit association as well as the very first DIY guide to the system.
+At that time, Lorin and Eerik’s mindset was to pass on the design for NGO’s to integrate it to livelihood programs.
+Eerik visited the giant solar oven in Font-Romeu, France, while Lorin was living between Canada and Africa, installing solar cookers.
+Eva initiated a small non-profit, Association du Feu Solaire, as well as the very first DIY guide to the system.
 But all these actions were too slow and the stress of global warming on the population in the Global South became more real each year to them.
 Waiting for subsidies wasn’t their cup of tea, so they started to realize progressively that maybe they would have to create something different because if not them, then who else would bring this great innovation to those who need it most?

 Six friends and one passion

-Around 2010, Eerik and Eva met with Will Cleaver in France.
-Will is from the UK, passionate climber and salsa dancer, he was at that time working on oil platforms and contributing to Open Source Ecology.
-Lots of discussions were on-going in the group about simply putting the plans open source and free on-line (we talk about it more in the FAQ).
-Based on their experiences of the open source movement, they decided that many ideas were good but limited as only a tiny percentage of the population concerned by open source would actually build solar concentrators when potentially millions need to replace charcoal and wood with a cleaner solution.
+Around 2010, Eerik and Eva met with Will Cleaver .
+Will is from the UK, passionate climber, he was at that time working on oil platforms security and contributing to Open Source Ecology.
+Lots of discussions were on-going about simply putting the plans open source and free on-line.
+Based on their experiences of the open source movement, they decided that many ideas were good but limited as only a tiny percentage of the population concerned would actually build solar concentrators when potentially millions need to replace charcoal and wood with a cleaner solution.

 2015: turning point

-The key challenge was to bring this simple and powerful solar solution requiring no high-tech to the world while keeping the humanitarian approach.
+The key challenge was to bring this simple and powerful solar solution requiring no high-tech while keeping the humanitarian approach strong.
 In a world obsessed by profitability, speed, high-tech and growth, this approach was a real challenge.
-And they were genuinly planning to achieve that with no capital, no network and no experience in entrepreneurship.
-As mentioned, they were all real adventurer’s!
-And 2015 was their first turning point when they positioned the company clearly with a powerful solar device for people to make money, create jobs, scale up and provide a sustainable source of energy for entrepreneurs in the Global South.
 The first project was to start a solar bakery in Haïti and show the world that it was possible to make money with the solar fire.
 Unfortunately, the entrepreneur chosen couldn’t make it happen as Haïti is for sure a very tough place to start.
 The six friends also wanted to release their very first collective guide for free which they did for a while after the success of the first crowdfunding campaign.

 Important field validation

-The early years since 2012 have been tough for the group.
-Very tough.
-Long projects with NGO’s can not be a long term business model to spread a tech widely, as far and as fast as possible.
-The financial stress also has been huge, the stress of field projects logistics as well, nobody was counting hours, the dedication was absolute.
-All this was for sure not sustainable long term.
-Some started to experience burnout.
-In 2018, Arnaud and then Will decided to make a living on their own in France and Italy, while staying close to Solar Fire.
-Ultimately, divergence in the way to achieve growth led to a long and painful restructuring of the governance and operations in 2021-2022.
-The group had to transition from a cool promising humanitarian exploratory project to a real company, steady and truly able to spread the innovation as far and as steadily as possible.
+The early years have been tough for the founders.
+Very.
+The financial stress has been huge, the stress of field projects logistics as well, nobody was counting hours, in East and West Africa as in Finland the dedication was absolute.
+All this was for sure not sustainable long term and some started to experience burnout as well as eco-anxiety.
+Some were discouraged and started to loose hope.
+Ultimately, divergence in the way to achieve growth led to a long and painful restructuring of the governance and operations.
+The group had to transition from a cool promising humanitarian exploratory project to a steady impact company, steady and truly able to spread their innovation with proper manufactured products.

 Impact and social entrepreneurs

 In 2022 finally better financial results came from sales.
-This encouraged Eva and Urs in their intuition of focusing more and more on the user’s experience, supporting more directly pioneers and reinforcing local productions with creative licenses projects, while continuing humanitarian projects with local team members.
-They structured the operations, streamlined some processes and started new working habits.
-They supported the development of more comprehensive educational and construction material with the contribution of Samuel Rodrigues.
-Thanks to Susanne Müller joining the board, and Elise Hauters becoming an advisor, gender equality has also been finally reached in the company’s governance, and will soon be in the team.
+This encouraged Eva and Urs in their intuition of focusing more and more on the user’s experience, reinforcing local productions with creative licenses projects, and supporting more directly pioneers while continuing humanitarian projects with Kenyan based team members.
+The two co-pilots structured the operations, streamlined some processes and started new working habits.
+They supported the development of more comprehensive educational and construction material with the key contribution of Samuel Rodrigues.
+Gender equality has also been finally reached in the company’s governance, and later on in the team, thanks to Susanne Müller joining the board at a crucial time, and Muriel Fuhrer joining the team.

-We want to spread the tech fast and we have created many entry points to Lytefire for many different users and budgets.
-We hope to encourage people’s freedom and empowerment everywhere to create more sustainable lifestyles.
-We will continue in that direction as well as pursue our mission to solve energy poverty in the Global South through educational projects.
+We want to spread Lytefire and we have created many entry points to Lytefire for many different users and budgets.
+We have opened to commercial licensees, artisans licensees, we are encouraging artisans projects and we are still working with the humanitarian sector.
+We hope to encourage people’s freedom and empowerment everywhere to create more sustainability and social justice.

-We’d like to express an immense gratitude to the entire amazing Lytefire team, especially to Eerik and Lorin who are shareholders but not involved anymore in operations.
+We’d like to express an immense gratitude to the entire amazing Lytefire team, and also to Eerik, Lorin and Arnaud.
 Government institutions, sponsors, consultants and interns have also contributed to our effort all the way.
 We are grateful to all the friends, the family members, the shareholders, licensees, partners, entrepreneurs, builders and associations who believe in this tech and who are making all this possible with us every day.